-5.13.3 Fencing

-Fencing may be required:
+5.13.3.
+Fencing

-- a) to shield all barrier mechanisms unless protected in other ways; and - b) to ensure the effectiveness of any cattle-cum-trespass guards.
+- 5.13.3.1.
+Fencing may be required: - a) to shield all barrier mechanisms unless protected in other ways; and - b) to ensure the effectiveness of any cattle-cum-trespass guards. - 5.13.3.2.
 At pedestrian crossings, additional fencing may be required between the boundary fence and the decision point.
-Where the gate or stile is at the decision point rather than in the boundary fence, additional fencing to connect the boundary fence to the decision point should be provided.

-Where the road is unfenced and the adjacent land is used for grazing and level crossing gates are not provided, a standard highway-type cattle-grid in the roadway should be provided.
+Where the gate or stile is at the decision point rather than in the boundary fence, additional fencing to connect the boundary fence to the decision point should be provided. - 5.13.3.3.
+Where the road is unfenced and the adjacent land is used for grazing and crossing gates are not provided, a standard highway-type cattle-grid in the roadway should be provided. - 5.13.3.4.
+Details of fencing can be found in section 1, Permanent Way, Earthworks and Structures.

-5.14 THE LEVEL CROSSING
+5.14.
+THE CROSSING

-5.14.1 Vertical profile
+5.14.1.
+Vertical profile

-The vertical profile over any vehicular level crossing should have no sudden changes of vertical curvature.
-The profile over an automatic crossings or user-worked level crossings is critical to safety.
-At other types of level crossings, it is less critical because the level crossings are manually operated by railway staff.

-The profile over vehicular level crossings should not cause a long, low vehicle, e.g. a low-loader, to become grounded and obstruct the railway.
+- 5.14.1.1.
+The vertical profile over any vehicular crossing should have no sudden changes of vertical curvature.
+The profile over an automatic crossings or user-worked crossings is critical to safety.
+At other types of crossings it is less critical because the crossings are manually operated by railway staff. - 5.14.1.2.
+The profile over vehicular crossings should not cause a long, low vehicle, e.g. a low-loader, to become grounded and obstruct the railway.

-5.14.2 Measurement of safe profiles
+5.14.2.
+Measurement of safe profiles

+- 5.14.2.1.
 It is the relationship of the wheelbase with the ground clearance of a road vehicle, which is used to determine safe profiles.
-The profile is measured in terms of the maximum permitted hump of 75mm anywhere on the road surface over a length equal to the wheelbase of a specified nominal road vehicle.

-At any automatic level crossing, the safe profile is defined by the vehicle category, which is in turn determined by the road and rail traffic density.
+The profile is measured in terms of the maximum permitted hump of 75mm anywhere on the road surface over a length equal to the wheelbase of a specified nominal road vehicle. - 5.14.2.2.
+At any automatic crossing, the safe profile is defined by the vehicle category, which is in turn determined by the road and rail traffic density.
 It is defined in Table 4.

 Table 4: MEASUREMENT OF SAFE PROFILES

-ACTUAL DAILY ROAD VEHICLE USER OR DAILY TRAFFIC MOMENT VEHICLE CATEGORY THEORETICAL WHEELBASE LENGTH
+ACTUAL DAILY OR DAILY TRAFFIC VEHICLE THEORETICAL ROAD VEHICLE MOMENT CATEGORY WHEELBASE LENGTH (metres)

-More than 2000 (high) More than 80,000 1 15.3m
+More than 2000 (high) More than 80,000 1 15.3

-2000 or less (medium) 80,000 or less 2 9.75m
+2000 or less (medium) 80,000 or less 2 9.75

-600 or less (low) 25,000 or less 3 8.5m
+600 or less (low) 25,000 or less 3 8.5

-Note 1: The Daily Traffic Moment is the Actual Daily Road Vehicle User x the maximum daily train movements over the level crossing.
+Note 1: The Daily Traffic Moment is the Actual Daily Road Vehicle User x the maximum daily train movements over the crossing.

-Note 2: The traffic data in Table 4 should be established by census.
-Any reasonably foreseeable increase in road usage following automation of the level crossing should be taken into account.
+Note2: The traffic data in Table 4 should be established by census.
+Any reasonably foreseeable increase in road usage following automation of the crossing should be taken into account.
 Other factors, such as the proximity of heavy plant operators, which may necessitate a flatter profile, should be taken into account.
 Vehicle weight or road width limitations may permit a more curved profile than the figures in Table 4 indicate.